 Details Supervised Job Search (SJS) Summary of the State guidelines implementing SJS Workforce Solutions Offices are the approved locations for Supervised Job Search.
 Workforce Solutions Offices have been selected as the state-approved supervised job search locations because they are part of the one-stop delivery system.
 Communities value their Workforce Solutions Offices because they provide critical assistance for employers looking for human resource assistance and for individuals looking for work or opportunities to grow in their careers.
-Supervised job search requires SNAP recipients participating in SNAP E&amp;T to test the labor market by participating in Supervised Job Search 30 hours per week.
-The supervised job search component falls under the guidance of Workforce Solutions Office staff, thereby permitting staff members to directly supervise and track the timing participants' activities.
-Staff ensures that supervised job search includes: tracking activities; counseling; providing information on available jobs; providing assistance with completing job applications; setting employment goals for job inquiries and follow-up; and defining general workplace expectations.
-The duration of participation in supervised job search is up to four weeks for all SNAP recipients and up to six weeks for non-ABAWDs.
-This varies from customer to customer and depends on the customer's individual needs.
-E&amp;T participants are not required complete the four weeks of Supervised Job Search activity before being placed in another activity.
-The number of supervised job search weeks is dependent on the individual assessment and is specified in the employment plan.
+Supervised Job Search requires SNAP recipients participating in SNAP E&amp;T to test the labor market by participating in Supervised Job Search 30 hours per week.
+The Supervised Job Search component falls under the guidance of Workforce Solutions Office staff, thereby permitting staff members to directly supervise and track the timing of participants' activities.
+Staff ensures that Supervised Job Search includes: tracking activities; counseling; providing information on available jobs; providing assistance with completing job applications; setting employment goals for job inquiries and follow-up; and defining general workplace expectations.
+The duration of participation in Supervised Job Search is up to four weeks for all SNAP recipients and up to six weeks for non-ABAWDs.
+This varies by customer and depends on the customer's individual needs.
+E&T participants are not required to complete the four weeks of Supervised Job Search activity before being placed in another activity.
+The number of Supervised Job Search weeks is dependent on the individual assessment and is specified in the employment plan.
+Participants may also be initially placed in an activity other than Supervised Job Search.

 Table G.I.
-Non-Education, Non-Work Component Details: Supervised Job Search
+Non-Education, Non-Work Component Details: Supervised Job Search Details Supervised Job Search (SJS)

-Staff at Workforce Solutions Offices will enter into TWIST the timing and activities of the SNAP recipients participating in supervised job search.
+Staff at Workforce Solutions Offices enters into TWIST the timing and activities of the SNAP recipients participating in Supervised Job Search.
 Direct link During the employment planning meeting, Workforce Solutions Office staff assesses each participant to determine appropriate component placement.
 At the initial assessment, staff may consider a participant's educational attainment and/or other factors to determine whether testing the labor market through Supervised Job Search (SJS) is appropriate.
 Participants in SJS use WorkInTexas.com (WIT), a comprehensive online job search resource and matching system.
-WIT is tailored to provide job seekers information about employment opportunities in the community.
+WIT is tailored to provide job seekers' information about employment opportunities in the community.
 Job searches performed in WIT allow the user to search for jobs by job type and location.
 Participants in SJS have weekly appointments with staff to: provide job search logs; review job leads in WIT; and participate in group job readiness activities.
-Through ongoing case management, staff may reassign a participant to other activities such as training and work experience as needed to meet their employment goals goals.
-Through case management, support services are provided to help the participant become employed and self- sufficient.
-Target population General Population recipients (that is, non-ABAWDs) and exempt SNAP recipients who volunteer for SNAP E&T services.
-Criteria for participation Skills, knowledge, and experience are not necessary for participation in SJS.
+Through ongoing case management, staff may reassign a participant to other activities such as training and work experience, as needed, to meet their employment goals.
+Through case management, support services are provided to help the participant become employed and self-sufficient.
+Target population General Population recipients (that is, non-ABAWDs) and exempt SNAP recipients who volunteer for SNAP E&T services Criteria for participation Skills, knowledge, and experience are not necessary for participation in SJS.
 Participants in this component require some literacy skills; however, case managers help participants who require assistance with their job search.
 Job search experience is helpful but not required.
 Geographic area SJS may be provided in full-service counties and in minimum-service counties if SNAP recipients volunteer for SNAP E&T services.

-E&T providers Contracted Workforce Solutions Office staff in the 28 local workforce development areas (workforce areas) Projected annual participation 2,100 Estimated annual component costs \$2,434,866.35
+E&T providers Contracted Workforce Solutions Office staff in the 28 local workforce development areas (workforce areas)

+Projected annual participation 9,300

+Estimated annual component costs

+\$8,848,428